 Nominalization is making another part of speech--verbs, adjectives, phrases, abstract nouns, etc.--noun-like.
 Nominalization is mainly done with the help of 形式名詞 (nominal/dummy nouns).

-The nominalizers の and こと are interchangeable in making other parts of speech noun-like to an extent.
+The nominalizers の and こと are both used to nominalize phrases to make them noun-like to an extent.
 At the most basic understanding, the main difference between the two is that the former is more subjective and the latter is more objective.
 This small yet important difference places a major role in how they are chosen and how they fit with other expressions.

 Seeing is believing.